Cross City Tunnel: Tolls

+The tunnel is tolled for its entire length, with a lower charge when exiting westbound to Sir John Young Crescent northbound.
+Truck and heavy vehicle prices are double the price for cars.

 Exits and Interchanges

+The Cross City Tunnel is entirely contained within the City of Sydney local government area.

 Criticisms

 There are a number of criticisms that have been made about the Cross City Tunnel (CCT), more so than for similar large capital works programs in Sydney, including the following: